 Use Rentals for Newcomers to search for available rental units in St. Catharines.
 Here, you can also find current rental prices in St. Catharines.

 There are plenty of rental options including apartments, houses, townhomes, basement suites, and even single rooms available for rent.
 So, make sure to consider all your options before making a final decision.
-Consider buying renter’s insurance to protect your family, belongings, and finances.

 Get more information about renting a home: Renting in Canada: What Newcomers Need to Know.